cypress-io/cypress-docker-images/factory/README.md

 # Cypress/Factory

-Cypress/Factory is a docker container that can be used with args to generate a docker container specifying a specific version of:
+Cypress/Factory is a docker container that can be used with args to generate a docker container with a specific version of:

 * node
 * yarn